2023 Most Popular Associate Degree Trade Schools in Maryland

 Frederick Community College does have options available for those who want to take online classes.
 You will need to check with the school to see if they are available for your specific major.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 58% took at least some of their classes online.

-You may have the opportunity to take online classes at Cecil College.
-In fact, around 79% of the undergraduate population registered for at least one online class in 2020-2021.
+One thing to take note of is that Harford Community College does offer online classes in some areas.
+In fact, around 71% of the undergraduate population registered for at least one online class in 2020-2021.

 Carroll Community College came in at #17 in this year’s edition of the Most Popular Associate Degree Trade Schools in Maryland ranking.
 Westminster, Maryland is the setting for this small institution of higher learning.
 The public school handed out associate degrees to 476 students in 2021-2022.

-Garrett College came in at #19 in this year’s edition of the Most Popular Associate Degree Trade Schools in Maryland ranking.
-Garrett Community College is a public institution located in McHenry, Maryland.
-The school has a very small population, and it awarded 104 associate degrees in 2021-2022.
+Washington Adventist University ranked #18 on this year’s Most Popular Associate Degree Trade Schools in Maryland list.
+Washington Adventist University is a private not-for-profit institution located in Takoma Park, Maryland.
+The school has a very small population, and it awarded 12 associate degrees in 2021-2022.

-In-state students pay an average of $9,996 in tuition and fees if they attend Garrett Community College full time.
-Out-of-state students pay an average of $12,124.
+The average in-state tuition and fees for students at Garrett Community College is $9,996.
+If you are from out of state, expect to pay an average of $12,124.
 On average, associate degree students take out $12,544 in loans while pursuing their degree.
 Around 48% of those degree recipients were women.

 If you want to attend Capitol Tech, expect to pay an average of $27,004 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.